EljakimHerrewijnen/Gupje/README.md

 ```bash
 make livehtml
 ```
 Install the python dependencies if they are missing.
-(TODO add requirements)

 This code works in combination with the ``Ghidra Assistant``, which is another personal project to make Ghidra more instrumentable.

+## Example devices
+Several example devices are under development to show what the Gupje is capable off:
+    * Nvidia Shield Tablet(boot bricked device)
+      * Nintendo Switch to add?
+    * Samsung S7 (boot and hijack trustzone)
+    * Raspberry Pi4(UART)

 ## TODO

     * ARM assembly needs to be completely rewritten
     * Add code that allows the host to easily write and execute shellcode on the device.
 This will significantly decrease the size of the debugger. (extra page required)
     * Add a more *minimal* approach to the debugger.
 That does not store data but can just be used to read/write memory.
 Usefull for exploitation when there is a very limited constraint on shellcode size.